-This project will provide critical coastal stream rearing habitat for out-migrating juvenile salmon known to utilize Race Lagoon.
+This project will provide critical coastal stream rearing habitat for out-migrating juvenile salmon known to utilize Race Lagoon including ESA listed Chinook salmon.
 This project will provide additional habitat areas for feeding, resting, and sheltering from predators that is lacking and critical for the recovery of declining salmon populations in the Puget Sound.